rohantmoney/Simplicial-vector-autoregressive-model/README.md

 <img width="841" alt="Screenshot 2024-05-08 at 22 52 19" src="https://github.com/rohantmoney/Simplicial-vector-autoregressive-model/assets/61416415/58653726-dd2a-4913-aae6-358fe0672f00">

-# Experiment A. Synthatic data
+# Experiment A. Synthetic data
 After downloading the repository:
-(1) Run the file 'Experiment_A_Synthatic_1.m': This will enable you to compare the normalized mean squared error of SC-VAR with state-of-the-art competitors for time-varying model.
+(1) Run the file 'Experiment_A_Synthetic_1.m': This will enable you to compare the normalized mean squared error of SC-VAR with state-of-the-art competitors for time-varying data generation model.
-(2) Run the file 'Experiment_A_Synthatic_2.m': This will enable you to compare the normalized mean squared error of SC-VAR with S-VAR for stationary model.
+(2) Run the file 'Experiment_A_Synthetic_2.m': This will enable you to compare the normalized mean squared error of SC-VAR with S-VAR for stationary data generation model.

 <img width="644" alt="Screenshot 2024-05-09 at 01 52 22" src="https://github.com/rohantmoney/Simplicial-vector-autoregressive-model/assets/61416415/210422fd-74c1-4853-a7ec-38a10ba0225f">